12 Natural Ways to Say “Probably” in English (with Meanings & Examples)

 Almost certainly

-• The police believed that the suspect’s story was almost certainly false.
+• The story is almost certainly not true.

-• The cause of your condition is almost certainly a virus.
+• The cause of the problem is almost certainly a virus.

-• The house is over a hundred years old, as like as not.
+• The house is over a hundred years old, like as not.

-Meaning: used to emphasize that something is probably true or will probably happen.
+Meaning: used to say something is very likely or practically certain.

-• This film is, without a doubt, the most interesting one I’ve ever seen.
+• This is, without a doubt, the best film she’s made.

 In all probability

-• In all probability, she won’t come to the party because she’s angry.
+• In all probability, she won’t come to the party.

-• Our boss is 64 and, in all probability, he’ll get retired next year.
+• Our boss is 64 and, in all probability, he’ll retire next year.

 All things being equal

-• All things being equal, we’ll arrive at the airport in half an hour.
+• All things being equal, we’ll arrive in about half an hour.

-• All things being equal, the house will be finished next month.
+• All things being equal, the project will be finished next month.

 All things considered

-• Michael is the best person for the job, all things considered.
+• He’s the best person for the job, all things considered.

 On the face of it

-• On the face of it, this diploma seems fake.
+• On the face of it, the plan seems sensible.

-• It sounds, on the face of it, like a great idea but we’ll have to hear other opinions.
+• It looks, on the face of it, like a good idea.

 To all appearances